 Onslow water supplies are provided by Water Corporation.
-To meet the town's water demands for the next twenty years, the Water Corporation are planning a water desaination plan at Lot 551 Beadon Creek Road, Onslow between the Bindi Bindi Aberiginal community and Discovery Parks.
+To meet the town's water demands for the next twenty years, the Water Corporation are planning a water desalination plan at Lot 551 Beadon Creek Road, Onslow between the Bindi Bindi Aboriginal community and Discovery Parks.
 Construction is due for completion in 2025.
 Water supplies and wastewater management for Tom Price, Paraburdoo and Pannawonica are supplied by Rio Tinto.
-The interdiction develop a water desailnation plant in the ANSIA Improvement Scheme area.
-This service is intended primarily for Onslow town usage, with potential for ANSIA users to connect thereafter.
-This will lower the reliance on water supplied from the Cane River bore field once the devaluation plant is constructed.